bradrn/Conkey/README.md

 3. Download `latn-conk.mim` from the releases page, and copy it to `~/.m17n.d`.
 4. Run `ibus restart`.
 5. The new Conkey keyboard should now be available from the Settings page (under the `Other` language).

+### Mac OSX

+(Thanks go to @akamchinjir for providing the instructions below.)

+Conkey for Mac OSX is provided as a zipped `.bundle`.
+To install Conkey:

+1. Unzip the zipped directory.
+2. Copy the newly-unzipped `.bundle` directory into `~/Library/Keyboard Layouts`.
+3. Log out and then back in.
+The new keyboard should now be available in the System Keyboard Preferences dialog.

+The `~/Library` file may be hidden in Finder.
+You can still navigate to it by choosing “Go to Folder” in the “Go” menu and then entering `~/Library` directly.
+Or you can make it permanently visible by entering `chflags nohidden ~/Library` in the terminal.
+If the `~/Library` folder does not already contain a “Keyboard Layouts” folder, just create it.

+It should also work if you put the `.bundle` directory in `/System/Library`.

 ## Building